-Figure 26: Photos of flooding on 16 August 2020
+Figure 28: Photos of flooding on 16 August 2020

-T8A.29 The fact that there have been three notable events in a four-year period, and that flooding has occurred not only in the at-risk areas identified by the Environment Agency's maps, but elsewhere too, indicates the seriousness of the problem, and the reason that comprehensive and robust management of surface water is a fundamental requirement for development in many parts of the parish.
+T8.27 The fact that there have been three notable events in a four-year period, and that flooding has occurred not only in the at-risk areas identified by the Environment Agency's maps, but elsewhere too, indicates the seriousness of the problem, and the reason that comprehensive and robust

-T8A.30 The Local Plan refers in section 5.77 to a Strategic Flood Risk Assessment for the District, but that document does not include an assessment of Saham Toney.
+T8.28 The Local Plan refers in section 5.77 to a Strategic Flood Risk Assessment for the District, but that document does not include an assessment of Saham Toney.
 Since section 5.79 of the Local Plan goes on to require that the Strategic Flood Risk Assessment shall inform the level of detail required to accompany planning applications, it is clear the Neighbourhood Plan must address flood risk issues specific to Saham Toney that are not covered in the Local Plan.